Job title Sports journalist

 “I have been lucky – I have had an interview quoted in Gazzetta dello Sport website, written in England and FA Cup final matchday programmes, interviewed footballers Fabio Cannavaro and Didier Drogba and been on TV as a pundit for great games like Leverkusen v Bayern and Inter v Roma in October 2013.
 I also co-wrote a charity art book about typography in football, so it can be creative and (hopefully) other football fans enjoy my work.”

-Sounds good, right?
-But what skills do you need to get into what is a competitive field.
+What skills do you need to get into such a competitive field?

 “Above the actual writing skills, which you can get from a book, course or website, you must be tenacious, thick-skinned and proactive,” explains Sheridan.
 “There is so much competition for these jobs, people won’t give you anything.
 In fact they’ll probably ignore you.
 So if you get a chance (by being ballsy or spotting a gap) you have to take it.
 You have to learn to work outside your comfort zone, whether that is working faster than you’d like, being more vocal/pushy or cut-throat.